 The more than 600 musical instruments from five centuries are outstanding examples of masterful craftsmanship and artistic design.
 Just a few years after its founding, the museum bought precious Baroque instruments by Hamburg lute and viol maker Joachim Tielke at auction.
 The collection continues to expand thanks to gifts and acquisitions, such as the historical keyboard instruments of Hamburg collector Andreas Beurmann and string and woodwind instruments from the collection of Wolfgang Hanneforth.
 The instruments are on permanent display in the Schühmann Wing (ground floor and 1st floor).
 Discover the Musical Instruments collection online and explore it in the musical instrument app.

 The East Asia collection comprises more than 14,000 works from China, Korea and Japan, from ritual bronzes from the Shang Dynasty (approx. 1600-1046 BC) all the way to contemporary video art.
 The main areas of focus are Japanese coloured woodcuts, dyeing stencils, ceramics, lacquerware, painting and sword ornaments from the Edo period (1615–1868), as well as outstanding Chinese porcelain from the Imperial Workshops.
-A selection of objects from the collection, which has benefitted from generous gifts from Hamburg citizens like Harold and Ingeborg Hartog, Jan Philipp Reemtsma, Marianne Gierok and Gerhard Schack, can be seen on the 1st and 2nd floors.
+Generous donations from Hamburg citizens like Harold and Ingeborg Hartog, Jan Philipp Reemtsma, Marianne Gierok and Gerhard Schack enrich the collection on the 1st and 2nd floors.
 Discover the East Asia collection online.